dmx-systems/dmx-linqa/README.md

 Note: in the URL it's `.../zw-snake/png`, not `.png`.
 As explained above this URL will access the corresponding `.png` file then.

 In case you want display a language specific image you'd have to 1) supply one file per language, and 2) use this URL: `.../zw-snake/png?multilingual=true`.
-This accesses the image corresponding to the selected UI langauge then:
+This accesses the image corresponding to the selected UI language then:

 ```
 conf/dmx-linqa/zw-snake.de.png
 conf/dmx-linqa/zw-snake.en.png
+conf/dmx-linqa/zw-snake.es.png
 conf/dmx-linqa/zw-snake.fi.png
 conf/dmx-linqa/zw-snake.fr.png
 conf/dmx-linqa/zw-snake.sv.png